 But this only applies within Europe and can also depend on whether or not you receive UK benefits, like a state pension.

 For more information, see the Moving abroad pages on the NHS website.

 Healthcare across the world varies on a country-by-country basis.

-Some places, such as Spain, offer state-run healthcare similar to the NHS, which is available if you make national insurance contributions in that country.
+Some places, like Spain, offer state-run healthcare similar to the NHS, which is available if you make National Insurance contributions in that country.

 Other countries expect you to contribute all, or part, of the cost of any medical treatment you might need.